The model of quark

 average distance from the proton’s center to the pion, which is approximately

 equal to the proton radius.
-For the absolute value of the energy it equals MeV
+For the absolute value of the energy

 in energy units.
 Part of this energy is emitted in the form of two gamma-quanta